au2/blue-button-benchmark/README.md

 ```
 Here `update_type` can be `new`, `update`, or `duplicate`.  `new` identifies the original creation of the entry, `update` identifies an update to an existing entry and `duplicate` identifies source that includes the same existing entry.

-# Use Case
+# Use Case and Parameters

-This work assumes a PHR application.
+The use case for this work is a PHR application

 # Database Designs